What is Twitter and why does it keep following me around?

 - Katie Couric

-NHS patients will be able to get free treatment almost anywhere they want – public or private – under radical reforms unveiled.
+- NHS NHS patients able to get free treatment almost anywhere they want – public or private – under radical reforms unveiled.

-Taylor Swift wins Entertainer of the Year at the ACMA.
+- TAYLOR WON Taylor Swift wins ACMA Entertainer of the Year.

 Tim Martin, the NewsBlaze Technology Specialist says there is a new exploit affecting thousands of twitter users.